PIPELINE Suite, Snapshot Guide

 Requested Appointment

 Triggers Workflow 2.2.
-Moves the lead toward onboarding booking — connects into the Series 3 confirmation and reminders workflows.
+Moves the lead toward onboarding booking, connects into the Folder 3 confirmation and reminders workflow.

 Not Interested